9 Reasons Hinge Works Better than Tinder and Bumble in 2021

 You’ll also have access to even more preference filters, which will really help you narrow matches down.

-And possibly the very best part of it all, you’ll get the answers to all of your dating questions from a panel of Hinge experts.
+As icing on the cake, you’ll get the answers to all of your dating questions from a panel of Hinge experts.

-Not to mention that preferred members get twice as many dates as free users.
+Is it worth the money?
+Probably.
+According to Hinge, preferred members get twice as many dates as free users.
 This is probably because matches view you more serious if you’re down to pay a little extra to find your true love.

 3. Incredible Success Rate

 Of course, success in this area is based on what your end goal is.
-But my guess is, if you’re on Hinge, you’re looking for something more and long-lasting.
+But my guess is, if you’re thinking about Hinge, you’re looking for something more and long-lasting.

 So here’s what I consider a huge success.

 Hinge has a 90% success rate in the same category, plus 72% of those dates result in a second date.

 (that’s way higher than my Tinder and Bumble success rates, sigh)